JohnB/spring83/README.md

 ### Roadmap
 - [x] Fix CSS for cells
+- [ ] Change entire CSS to be in view units
+- [ ] Remove solving-button border until selected
+- [ ] Use pubsub to post answers so everyone can see the live edits
 - [ ] Verify at setup that all answers are filled and don't conflict.
 - [ ] Track groupings within the puzzle.
 - [ ] Make sure each grouping's result is valid (how?)